How to Design Minimum Viable Product? [Cost Spreadsheet]

 2. User Interface Design

-The main objective of UI designers is to follow basic app concepts, imagine the UX designer’s wireframes and create an engaging and convenient interface.
+The main objective of UI designers is to follow basic business logic concepts, sync with the UX designer’s wireframes and create an engaging and convenient interface.

 Mobile and web app UI designers are in charge of the visual look of the application — shapes, surfaces, shading, consistency, visual appearance of the project in view of the UX provided.